 Can I travel?
 And can my family visit me?

 While this is not a tourist program, you will have the opportunity to travel and explore your host country (and potentially surrounding countries) on your exchange – through tours with other exchange students organised by the host Rotary district, and trips with the host families and other members of Rotary club.
 Rotary group tours are at the student’s own expense.
+Solo travel to visit family or friends who live in your host country is often not allowed and requires specific district permission.

-We do not encourage families to visit students while they are on exchange.
-If they do, it must not be before the six month mark of the students exchange, and should be for a short visit only.
+If parents do want to visit, it must not be before the none month mark of the students exchange, and should be for a short visit only.
 Students are not permitted to temporarily leave the program to travel with their family, and they cannot meet their family at the end of their exchange to travel – they must return home on the flight booked for them as part of their study visa requirements.
-Any visit must be approved by the host Rotary club and district.
+Any visit must be approved by the host Rotary club and the RYE Chair of the district, as per the rules and permissions form signed by all students as part of their exchange application.

 What’s the story with the blazers?